 The current work can also be seen as designing a state aggregation algorithm.
 In this paper, state aggregation enables each agent to compactly represent its observations through communication messages while maintaining their performance in the collaborative task.
 Classical state aggregation algorithms, however, have been used to reduce the complexity of the dynamic programming problems over MDPs \cite{Bertsekas1989AdaptiveAg,bertsekas2018feature, abel2016near, rubino1989weak} as well as Partially Observable MDPs \cite{bertsekas2019biased}.
 One similar work is \cite{zou2018decision}, which studies a task-based quantization problem.
 In contrast to our work, the assumption there is that the parameter to be quantized is only measurable and cannot be controlled.
 In our problem, agents' observations stem from a generative process with memory, an MDP.
-Similarly in \cite{mao2019learning}, the authors have introduced a gated mechanism so that reinforcement learning-aided agents reduce the rate of their communication by removing messages which are not beneficial for the team.
+Similarly, in \cite{mao2019learning}, the authors have introduced a gated mechanism so that reinforcement learning-aided agents reduce the rate of their communication by removing messages which are not beneficial for the team.
 However, their proposed approach mostly relies on numerical experiments.
-In contrast, this paper relies on analytical studies to design a multiagent communication policy which efficiently coordinates agents over a rate limited channel.
-State aggregation algorithms are often developed for single agent scenarios and are used to reduce the complexity of MDPs.
-To the best of our knowledge, we are the first to design a task-based information compression algorithm using state-aggregation schemes.
-In particular, we use state-aggregation to design an information compression scheme to compactly represent the observation process of each agent in a multi-agent system.
+In contrast, this paper relies on analytical studies to design a multi-agent communication policy which efficiently coordinates agents over a bit-budgeted channel - the benefits of our analytical approach are briefly explained in the contributions section \ref{subsect: contributions}.
+State aggregation algorithms are often developed for single-agent scenarios and are used to reduce the complexity of MDPs.
+To the best of our knowledge, we are the first to design a TODC algorithm using state-aggregation schemes.
+In particular, we use state-aggregation to design a data compression scheme to compactly represent the observation process of each agent in a multi-agent system.